wsydney76/craft-contentoverview/README.md

 * Easy filtering with fewer clicks
 * Show an image from a related entry (film).
 * Add new screenings without loading new pages.
 Especially useful when there is a lot of repetition.
 Just change date/time, click 'Create', done.
-* Add actions: delete and a custom 'Publish' action.
+* Add actions: delete and a custom 'Approve' action.

 ## Events